denis-trofimov/academic-kickstart/content/authors/admin/_index.md

 ---

-I am near 40.
-I have spent quite a time in the software industry, not as long as "Uncle" Bob Martin of cause, but have also seen some technologies come and go.
-Words like this was in favor once: Delphi, Java, HTML, JavaScript, PHP...
-Plus my beard is making me look like wise one 🙂
+* I am C++/C/Python developer with the employment history of 9 years in a software development.

-In my past I have designed and developed standalone and client - server applications  C++/Python, with databases like Oracle DB, PosgreSQL, MySQL, SQLite.
+* I designed and developed standalone and client-server applications  C++/Python, with databases like Oracle DB, PosgreSQL, MySQL.
-Created applications serving CRM, web automated order processing, simulation of technological operation of railroad rolling stock.
+* Created applications serving CRM, web automated order processing, simulation of technological operation of railroad rolling stock.